 2. Don’t Simply Pay the Listed Price for Things

 When you see something listed for a certain price, the last thing you should do at that moment is go ahead and purchase it.
 Even if it’s something you feel offers value and that you’ll get plenty of use from, try to get it cheaper.
 There are so many ways of doing this too.
-You might compare prices on different sites or even look for discount codes and coupons.
+You might compare prices on different sites or even look for discount codes, coupons, or utilize coupon apps.

 There’s a discount code or coupon out there for just about everything and it’s amazing how many people still don’t know about this.
-Why pay a higher price when you can just as easily pay a lower one?
+Why pay a higher price when you can just as easily get the best deals and pay a lower one?
 All those little savings add up to a very big saving over time, so make the most of the saving options out there.